 Ingrown toe nails can be very painful and need to be treated as soon as possible.
 This will avoid infections or further complications to the surrounding tissue such as hypergranulation (overgrown traumatised skin).
 There are many different causes for ingrown nails, but the most common causes are picking at the nail, cutting the nail incorrectly and trauma to the toe.
 Your health practitioner will assess the nail and determine if it can be managed conservatively to allow the offending part of the nail to grow out.

 Sometimes conservative care isn’t enough, especially if there is repeated infections or hypergranulation.
 Footwise Podiatry provides excellence in nail care to those suffering with ingrown toe nails.
 Long hospital waiting lists for nail surgery makes choosing Footwise Podiatry the most convenient way to alleviate your pain in a timely manner.

 What Choices Do I Have for Ingrown Toenail Treatment?

 Once off ingrown nail: If the nail has become ingrown due to trauma, sometimes just removing the affected area of nail, to allow the skin to heal can be helpful.
 The nail will grow back over time and the issue should have corrected itself by then.
-This will require no phenolisation (acid used to kill the nail root) and has a quicker recovery time.
+If it continues to be an issue but the edge of the nail can be seen, then you can get a nail brace applied that lifts the nail away from the sides and straightens out the nail over time.